lindgrengroup/longitudinal_primarycare/adiposity/scripts/README.md

 4. **4_format_data_for_models.R** - Combine covariates and adiposity longitudinal data into a single dataframe, then split by sex (F, M, both) for sex-specific and sex-combined analyses.

 ### Regression spline mixed models
-5. **5a_test_increasing_degrees.R** - Run polynomial spline effects of age (fixed and random effect) for increasing degrees (1:10) and plot heatmap of fixed effect coefficients to determine number of degrees in final model.
+5. **5a_test_increasing_degrees.R** and **5b_apply_regression_models.R** - Run polynomial spline effects of age (fixed and random effect) for increasing degrees (1:10) and plot heatmap of fixed effect coefficients to determine number of degrees in final model.
+Once the polynomial degree is chosen (cubic), run natural cubic spline regression, adjusted for covariates, and save the random effect coefficients in each strata.
+6. **6_random_effect_distributions.R** - Plot coefficients of the random effect terms to check their distributions, and also test for association with baseline covariates.

 ### Cross-sectional (baseline)
 6. **6_baseline_clusters.R** - Cluster the adjusted baseline trait value for each individual, stepping through 1:6 clusters allowing for varying shape, variance, etc. Assign individuals to clusters.